-Response: The project is designed to meet all fire protection requirements and the proposed building will be fully sprinklered.
+Response: The future project will be designed to meet all fire protection requirements and the proposed building will be fully sprinklered.

 - F. Parks and open space. - 1.
 The manner and amount of providing park and open space is as provided in Section 47-38A, Park Impact Fees, of the ULDR. - 2.
 No building permit shall be issued until the park impact fee required by Section 47-38A of the ULDR has been paid in full by the applicant.